slinky-snek/portfolio/_posts/2023-07-25-balloon-boppers.md

   - Balloon Boppers
 ---

 Balloon Boppers is a 2 to 4-person split-screen arena shooter in which the players are continuously falling.
-The players can only move around the arena using a grappling hook.
+You only move around the arena using a grappling hook.
-To win, the player must have the most kills by the end of the timed match.
-Along with fighting others, players must stay in the arena to stay alive.
+To win, you must have the most kills by the end of the timed match.
+Along with fighting others, you must stay in the arena to stay alive.

 Developed in Unreal Engine 5 by myself and one artist.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/j3D1zjrDhuQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>